-- 425-429 N. Palm Drive 25 units allowed, 20 units proposed and approved - 340 S. Rexford Drive 3 units allowed, 3 units proposed and approved - 227 Tower Drive 5 units allowed, 10 proposed (with the application of density bonus) and approved

-The City has also hired three additional staff members in the Planning Division in 2022 to help expedite the review and processing of projects, as well as to help distribute information to the public.
-Furthermore, the City has created the Major Projects Unit, which is staffed by one Project Manager, one Senior Planner, one Senior Plan Review Engineer, one Building Inspector and one Management Analyst, who exclusively process applications for projects that include a Development Agreement (among other multiple entitlement requests).
+• 425-429 N. Palm Drive - 25 units allowed, 20 units proposed and Moved (insertion) [4] approved 340 S. Rexford Drive - 3 units allowed, 3 units proposed and approved 227 Tower Drive - 5 units allowed, 10 proposed (with the application of density bonus) and approved The City has also hired three additional staff members in the Planning Division in 2022 to help expedite the review and processing of projects, as well as to help distribute information to the public.
+Furthermore, the City has created the Major Projects Unit, which is staffed by one Project Deleted: two Principal Planners Manager, one Senior Planner, one Senior Plan Review Engineer, one Building Inspector and one Management Analyst, who exclusively process applications for projects that include a Development Agreement (among other multiple entitlement requests).
 These additional staff members will help provide more efficient development review.
 In addition, the City currently allows the simultaneous submittal of entitlement applications and plan checks for the same project, as long as the plan check review is acknowledged to be at risk of changing once the entitlement is processed.

-- Meet with project applicants to review zoning regulations if a housing project is submitted with proposed densities below the permitted density in the zone - Provide fee-free consultations with developers to discuss potential housing projects prior to submittal in order to ensure that developer understands regulations, processes, and options for development - Update the zoning code to reduce inefficiencies and uncertainty in the development review process (see Imp.
-12.1) - As part of the Code update, streamlined review procedures will be established for qualifying housing developments under SB 35 (Government Code Sec.
-65913.4) - To assist applicants and improve transparency, zoning requirements, development standards and fees will be posted on the City website and the City will create user-friendly guides on various housing development related topics

-Timeline: Adopt updated processing procedures in the Zoning Code during the planning period; prepare written procedures for SB 35 streamlined permit review in 2023; post development regulations and fees on the City website throughout the planning period.

-Funding Source: Departmental Budget
+Action Items: Meet with project applicants to review zoning regulations if a Moved (insertion) [5] housing project is submitted with proposed densities below the permitted density in the zone Provide fee-free consultations with developers to discuss potential housing projects prior to submittal in order to ensure that developer understands regulations, processes, and options for development Update the zoning code to reduce inefficiencies and uncertainty in the development review process (see Imp.
+12.1) As part of the Code update, streamlined review [Moved (insertion) [6] procedures will be established for qualifying housing developments under SB 35 (Government Code Sec.
+65913.4) To assist applicants and improve transparency, zoning requirements, development standards and fees will be posted on the City website and the City will create user-friendly guides on various housing development related topics, Deleted: .
+Timeline: Adopt updated processing procedures in the Zoning Code during the planning period; prepare written procedures for SB 35 streamlined permit review in 2023; post development regulations and Deleted: 2021-22 fees on the City website throughout the planning period.
+Funding Source: Departmental Budget Responsible City Section: Community Development Department